Advance Care Planning: An Introduction for Public Health and Aging Services Professionals (Web-based) - WB1791

 - Distinguish between palliative care and hospice care.

-TARGET AUDIENCE: The primary audience for the Advance Care Planning course is public health and aging services professionals who serve adults and their families.
+The primary audience for the Advance Care Planning course is public health and aging services professionals who serve adults and their families.

 Secondary audiences are a variety of community-based professionals including but not limited to those working with